SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/lookup.md

 depending on the error encountered.
 Here’s how Sumo handles different types or errors in lookup files:

--   Data type mismatches.
-Sumo won’t index and store a row if any of its columns contain data whose type varies from the type defined for that column in the table schema.
+* Data type mismatches.
+Sumo will not index and store a row if any of its columns contain data whose type varies from the type defined for that column in the table schema.
 For example, if a field whose type is numeric contains a non-numeric string (“foo”), or a field whose type is boolean contains a non-boolean string ("blah") instead of "true" or "false".
--   Schema mismatches.
-Sumo won’t index and file any row in a file, if the schema of the .csv file does not match the schema of the lookup table.
+* Schema mismatches.
+Sumo will not index and file any row in a file, if the schema of the .csv file does not match the schema of the lookup table.
 In this case, Sumo will reject the entire file.
--   Overly large lookup file.
-Sumo won’t index and file any row in a lookup file if the file is too large or has too many rows.
+* Overly large lookup file.
+Sumo will not index and file any row in a lookup file if the file is too large or has too many rows.
 In this case, Sumo will reject the entire file.